Wed Feb 20, 2008 15:07 pm What does this idiom mean: water under the bridge |

 .
 'It is water under the bridge' means that it has happened, for better or worse, and cannot be changed, so it might as well not be worried about any more.

-For instance, if I fail a job interview, I will not be hired by that company, so there is no point in my worrying about that interview; I should just start job-hunting again. _________________ Canadian-American native speaker who teaches English for a living at Mister Micawber's ESL cafe: Interview with Mister Micawber |
+For instance, if I fail a job interview, I will not be hired by that company, so there is no point in my worrying about that interview; I should just start job-hunting again. _________________ Native English teacher at Mister Micawber's |

 |